The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Comparison to Hamiltonian Monte Carlo for Standard Distributions

 In this section, we compare the hyperparameter tuning necessary for both ray tracing and HMC to achieve optimal sampling efficiency.
 We use the same autocorrelation time definition as in Section \ref{s:applications}, and define the sampling efficiency as $E=1/(G\tau)$, where $G$ is the number of gradients per trajectory and $\tau$ is the autocorrelation time in units of trajectories per independent sample.
 We hand-tune both step sizes and trajectory lengths for both HMC and ray tracing to achieve optimum effective sample sizes per gradient computed.
 In particular, we felt that it would be useful for readers to know how to change existing HMC parameters to be able to use ray tracing; the short answer is that ray tracing seems to prefer similar (or slightly larger) step sizes, as well as somewhat longer trajectory lengths than HMC (see Table \ref{t:parameters}).
 To make the comparison easier with existing reader codebases, we do not use continuous momentum refreshment here.

 In the tests here, we do not find a strong advantage (i.e., more than a factor of a few) for either HMC or ray tracing in any test (summarized in Fig.\ \ref{f:ess_hmc}).
 This stands in contrast to some past results---e.g., \cite{Robnik22} argued for stronger differences between HMC and microcanonical HMC (which should have performance very similar to ray tracing for $D>10$).
 We can interpret this most simply from the theoretical basis in Section \ref{s:hmc_connection}.
 For high-dimensional spaces, HMC and ray tracing (as well as microcanonical HMC) all have very similar sample weighting.
 As well, due to the narrow range of likelihood values in the typical set, there simply is not much freedom to explore regions outside of the typical set, and so none of the samplers enjoys a strong advantage.
 For lower-dimensional spaces, it would seem that a ray tracing-like method may have an advantage (e.g., in Fig.\ \ref{f:overview}).
 But in practice, using a large step size with HMC results in a similar effect as within-trajectory resampling for the momentum vector, giving it similar performance as ray tracing.
 We were unable to contrive an example (even for multimodal distributions) that led to more than a factor of $\sim 2$ difference between the samplers' optimal tuning when a perfect gradient was used.

-As a result, it may be possible that the past results in \cite{Robnik22} were due more to the automatic tuning methods than to underlying capability.
-For example, \cite{Robnik22} found that NUTS-adjusted HMC could not converge at all on a 1000-dimensional Cauchy distribution, but we were able to find hand-tuned HMC parameters that passed our convergence test without issues.
+The performance improvement noted in past studies like \cite{Robnik22} is more extensively discussed in Section \ref{s:performance_claims}.

 All tests in this section were performed on a Mac M1 Max laptop using the public \texttt{JAX} implementation of ray tracing and HMC, which employs DKD leapfrog integration.